High Blood Pressure: Causes, Symptoms & Treatment Options

 If you’re overweight or obese, losing the excess weight will have the most significant effect on improving your blood pressure.
 This is because the more you weigh, the higher your BP.
 A good starting point to know how much weight you should lose is by measuring your body mass index (BMI) by using a BMI calculator.

-If you have high blood pressure, let us help you.
+If you have high blood pressure, contact Pinnacle Clinical Research for Treatment

 At Pinnacle Research, we specialize in the exploration of disease.
 We work with over 70 referring physicians in San Antonio and Austin, providing clinical trials in liver disease.